What Is Ethereum (ETH)?

 Ethereum stands out for its smart contract platform:

-• Deflationary Mechanism: EIP-1559 burns ~3M ETH annually, reducing supply during high network activity.
+- Deflationary Mechanism: EIP-1559 burns a portion of every transaction fee, reducing supply during high network activity.

 How Is ETH Secured?